MarinusRetra/TekstRPG-2-Electric-Boogaloo/readme.md

 ~~~
 #

-If anything doesn't work let me know, I'm pretty new with all this and woul love to know what broke.
+If anything doesn't work let me know, I'm pretty new with all this and would love to know what broke.